 Broadcast expenses (before depreciation, amortization, impairment expense and gain on disposal of assets) decreased \$12.0 million, or 6%, to \$187.6 million due primarily to a reduction in compensation expense of \$3.4 million, professional service expense of \$2.2 million, facility fees of \$1.1 million, bad debt expense of \$0.9 million and syndicated programming expense of \$1.1 million.
 Compensation expenses included payroll and benefit expenses.
 Payroll expense decreased primarily due to a reduction in the number of employees and reduced commissions.
 As of December 31, 2009 and 2008, we employed 2,184 and 2,253 total employees in our broadcast operations which included full-time and part-time employees.
-This reduction in total employees is a decrease of 3.1% or 69 total employees.
+This reduced our total number of employees.
 Since December 31, 2007, we have reduced our total number of employees by 241, or 9.9%.
 Our reduction in payroll expense resulting from the reduced number of employees was partially offset by an increase in pension expense of \$1.9 million.
 Pension expense increased due to the use of a lower discount rate in 2009 compared to the discount rate used to calculate the 2008 pension expense and due to the performance of our pension plans' assets in 2009 and 2008.
 Professional service expense decreased primarily due to lower national representation fees, which are paid based upon a percentage of our national and political revenue, both of which decreased as discussed above.
 Facility fees decreased primarily due to lower electricity expense resulting from the discontinuance of our analog broadcasts.
 Bad debt expense improved due to an improvement in the average age of our accounts receivable balances.
 Syndicated programming expense decreased primarily due to a lower impairment expense in the current year compared to the prior year.
-We recorded impairment expenses related to our syndicated television programming during the years ended December 31, 2009 and 2008 of \$0.2 million and \$0.6 million, respectively.
+We recorded impairment expenses related to our syndicated television programming during the years ended December 31, 2009 and 2008 of \$0.2 million, respectively.